Future First-Year Students

 College of Engineering Admission and Scholarships

-Please visit the Price College of Engineering website for information on Admission and scholarships for incoming students.
+Please visit the Price College of Engineering website for information on scholarships for incoming students.

 Minimum Course Recommendations for Incoming Freshman